MaartenBl/oldproj/README.md

 * Backend - Google Cloud / Firebase

 Worked on a small project with Flutter to get to know the language better.
 Unfinished project.

+# LED Matrix - Hobby Project
+C++ & Arduino

+Just some small hobby code used to mess around with a LED Matrix and Arduino Uno.
+This was also later used for another project for Fontys.